Here’s What $2,500 Gets You for Exterior House Painting in 2025

 5.3 Elevated Detail

-Fancy fascia, decorative trim, or colored accent elements take more time and paint—cost goes up.
+Fancy fascia, decorative trim, or colored accent elements take more time, and the paint cost goes up.

 5.4 Premium Paints